leomrocha/minibrain/README.md

+# Notes:

+This repository has been inactive for some time, I'm now focusing on NLP tasks which I believe are a really good problem for intelligence and one of the most interesting ones for me at the moment.

+There are many exciting advances in the subject and I am working on progress that stands on the experiments done in this repository.

+As this is mainly a hobby and I work on it during my free time the updates are sparse, but I am focusing now on using the ideas developed here.

 # Minibrain

 As something Demis Hassabis said and profoundly inspired me: "Solve Intelligence, then use it to solve everything else"